vatpac-technology/sops/docs/terminal/williamtown.md

 !!! example
     An aircraft tracking via Gate 4 would have `WLM088025` added to their route.

-## Initial and Pitch Procedures
-The Intial Points for RWY 12 is the SW tip of Grahamstown Dam, and RWY 30 is the coastline.

 ## Local Procedures
 ### Stereo Approaches (Fast Jet Aircraft)